 “We hold people accountable.
 The captains know we just don’t have a blank-check mentality, by responding to crime by just throwing dollars at it,” Blackwell said.

-Maki Haberfeld, professor and chair of the Law, Police Science and Criminal Justice Administration department at the John Jay College of Criminal in New York, said that for a police department the size of Cincinnati’s, total overtime spending isn’t high, but she did question how the pie is divided.
+Maki Haberfeld, professor and chair of the Law, Police Science and Criminal Justice Administration department at the John Jay College of Criminal Justice in New York, said that for a police department the size of Cincinnati’s, total overtime spending isn’t high, but she did question how the pie is divided.

 “You shouldn’t have such a fraction of officers earning overtime, there is something wrong with the deployment here,” she said.
 “If they’re not in a specialized task force, why only a select few earn a lot of overtime?
 This appears to me that the pie is not equally divided.”

 Captains Receive Most On Average

 Capt.
 Paul Neudigate – whose $144,921.09 pay made him the highest paid officer in 2013 still working on the force – said there are times he simply runs out of straight-time hours.